SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 aware, you are rarely surprised.
 You have a semi intelligent faithful pet of your choice.
 You have a deep connection with him/her and you will always protect each other.
 Your pet will always find you back but if it dies you will need to raise a cub.
+Rangers start with an additional HP.

 **Tomb Robber:** You are stealing things from the dead, they don’t need it after all.
 You are a specialist of underground exploration and